takahe-linux/build/README.md

 - Massive number of TODO's. (v0.1.6)
 - No support for test scripts. (v0.1.6)
 - Trivial (comments, whitespace, etc) fixes still cause rebuilds. (v0.1.6)
-- Standardise on a build directory, eg for caches and logs. (v0.1.6)
-- Check success/failure before deleting the build dir. (v0.1.6)
-- Save the build logs on a successful build?
 - Package directories should not be identified by name, but by a file which contains the required information. (v0.1.7)
 - No build profiling (used disk space, memory, etc). (v0.1.7)